Case Study: Community Educational Greenhouse

 “The greenhouse has been a gateway for many young adults, teens, and kids alike, to have a space that can be utilized as a place of learning and community.”

-With limited space, access to water, and heating issues they needed to expand outward and construct a new meeting place for the program.
+With limited space, access to water, and heating issues, they needed to expand outward and construct a new meeting place for the program.

-The greenhouse project was created and planned out by the nine members of the 2018 Landscape & Garden Club at Mishawaka High School with the guidance of the Mishawaka Parks Department.
+The greenhouse project was created and planned by the nine members of the 2018 Landscape & Garden Club at Mishawaka High School with the guidance of the Mishawaka Parks Department.

-With the funds they raised, the club purchased a 1,200 square foot greenhouse kit for the project and that came with all of the supplies needed to operate classes year round with students and residents of Mishawaka.
-The greenhouse can accommodate up to 25 people at a time making it ideal for the Landscape & Garden Club and educational programs for the community!
+With the funds they raised, the club purchased a 1,200-square-foot greenhouse kit for the project, and that came with all of the supplies needed to operate classes year-round with students and residents of Mishawaka.
+The greenhouse can accommodate up to 25 people at a time, making it ideal for the Landscape & Garden Club and educational programs for the community!

 “The greenhouse has been a gateway for many young adults, teens, and kids alike, to have a space that can be utilized as a place of learning and community.”